Saturday, December 07, 2024

 Laugh more: Laughter is the best medicine, right?
 Do something every day that makes you chuckle (or better, guffaw).
 There are plenty of funny holiday movies, so you can mix holiday cheer with healthy laughter (my suggestion—Arthur Christmas.
 It’s a great movie).

 Exercise: Even just taking a walk around the block to look at decorations can help relieve stress.
+Yoga or simple stretching can also help.

 Eat well: It’s easy to binge on cookies and naughty treats, but don’t forget to toss in some vegetables and healthy snacks.
 Too much sugar and caffeine will wear you down faster than last-minute shopping in a crowded mall.

-Get enough sleep: Sleep deprivation makes us cranky even on a normal month, but it gets worse when we add holiday stress and fatigue to it.
+Get enough sleep: Sleep deprivation makes us cranky even in a normal month, but it gets worse when we add holiday stress and fatigue to it.
 Don’t skip the snoozes.
 Naps are good, but taking too-long a nap makes it harder to sleep at night, so nap effectively.

-4. Try something new to shake your process up a little
+4. Try something new to shake your process up a little.

 Some of the end-of-year fatigue comes from repetition, so if you feel as though you’ve done this same task over and over and over, mix up how you approach it this time.
-Change the process a little, or work in a new location, add music, eliminate music, write with a friend—any change can help make the task feel less tedious.
+Change the process a little, or work in a new location, add music, eliminate music, light a candle, write with a friend—any change can help make the task feel less tedious.

-5. Accept that you might not get it all done, and that’s okay
+5. Accept that you might not get it all done, and that’s okay.

 Tell yourself that you’ll do all you can to complete that task, make a plan to accomplish that goal, and then accept that whatever you get done is a victory.
-It’ll be more than you would have gotten done had you not made this plan, so it’s a win, even, if it’s not what you’d hoped.

 December 31 is a deadline we all face, but it doesn’t have to be one we dread.
 There’s plenty to enjoy this month and we deserve to enjoy it with our friends and family.
 But we’re also writers, and we tend to push ourselves more than others, so we’re bound to do it again this year.
 Instead of stressing about it, let’s plan for it so we can have both a productive and enjoyable December.